Miriloth/articles-list/README.md

+## Articles list

+### Requirements
+- [x] displaying list of articles
+- [x] filtering articles by the category (when none filters are checked - all articles are displayed)
+- [x] sorting articles by the publish date

+### Frameworks and libraries
+- The application is built with React.js.
+- It uses Redux to manage the state conveniently.
+- Requests are made with axios.
+- None UI library was used - all styles were created by the author.
+- In order to keep the project clean - eslint with AirBnB configuration was used.

+### Possible improvements
-It is possible to display part of the articles when some of the requests are likely to fail, but I consider it misleading from the user perspective and prefer to re-fetch all of the articles.
+- It is possible to display part of the articles when some of the requests are likely to fail, but I consider it misleading from the user perspective and prefer to re-fetch all of the articles.
+- Adding tests.
+- Extracting some pieces of code to separate reusable components (Button, Icon, Checkbox)